 Assuming your monthly after-tax income is RM3,000 and you want to follow Warren’s method, here is how it should look.
 You can spend 50% or RM1,500 for your needs such as rent or mortgage, transportation, groceries, insurance, etc. Somehow, this budget pertains to your monthly fixed costs.

 The 30% or RM900 is the money you can use for your discretionary or unrestricted spending such as gym membership, eating out, Netflix membership, etc. The remaining 20% or RM600 should go to savings or payment of debts.
-This also could include funding for your emergency fund, investing in a retirement scheme or investing your Amanah Saham (ASB) account.
+This also could include funding for your emergency fund, investing in a retirement scheme, or investing in your Amanah Saham (ASB) account.

-While the allocation for savings is the smallest, however it is the most important item on the budget.
+While the allocation for savings is the smallest, however, it is the most important item on the budget.
 Warren believes that saving a little is better than having zero savings.
 Also, if you use the money to pay off debts, you open the window of financial opportunities.
 However, Warren argues that not all debts steal from your future.
-Mortgages, car and student loans are good debts because you get something of value in return.
+Mortgages, cars, and student loans are good debts because you get something of value in return.

-On the other hand, credit cards and payday loans leave you with no asset.
+On the other hand, credit cards and payday loans leave you with no assets.
 The tendency of many is even to build a mountain of bad debts.
 Therefore, the risk of bankruptcy in the future increases.

 Is the 50/30/20 rule the best approach to bring you overall financial wellness?
 Warren’s rule is only a broad guideline to simplify the budgeting process.
 You do not have to run after every dollar.
 Just maintain the allocations and not go over each one.

 Some financial advisors favour the 10% savings rule, which is a saving model dating back to the 1920s.
 It calls for saving at least 10% of your income as a way to build sufficient retirement funds.
 This rule, however, might not be applicable in the present time.